-Content Optimization – Optimizing Your Content to Stand Out and Rank Highly
+Content Optimization in 2020 – Optimizing Your Content for SEO

-Content — not only is it king, but it’s the building block for a traffic-attracting website that keeps visitors coming back for more.
+Content optimization is a building block for a traffic-attracting website that keeps visitors coming back for more.
 The best content that will attract consistent traffic to your website is beneficial, informational, and fulfills the user’s search intent.

 Search intent refers to what exactly a user wants to learn when they type a specific keyword into a search engine like Google, and with optimized content, you can be sure that your content informs readers in all the right ways.